 As my previous blog post Is Christmas a Pagan Holiday? explains, the Magi showed up in Bethlehem to worship the newborn King on December 25th, 2 B.C.
 In stark contrast to the people of Israel, the Babylonian Magi knew when the Messiah would be born.
 How did they know?
 They carefully read the Bible and believed what it said.
 So, should we.

 The Magi are a significant part of the Nativity.
 They were the first gentiles, to celebrate the birth of the newborn King, the Messiah, Emmanuel.
 Our Christmas is a continuation of their celebration.
 If the Magi had stopped counting the years.
-If they had never shown up, the first Christmas, the first celebration of Christ’s birth, never would have happened.
+If they had never shown up, then the first Christmas, the first celebration of Christ’s birth, never would have happened.

 Like, follow, share.